 - 36. A quarterly Governance report on performance against service level requirements is discussed at each Finance and Operations meeting and reported to the Board.
 The report includes the timeliness and accuracy of the processing of transactions, switches, contributions received and the investment of those contributions, member statistics, accuracy of benefit payments, contributions received late from employers, reconciliation of member unit holdings and a communications report. - 37.
-The administration aspects of the Governance report are based on automated and robust management information reporting from the administration system, enabling any slippage in service standards to be discussed and plans to improve service standards to be agreed if necessary.
-Based on this management information, the Finance and Operations Committee reviews and discusses any slippage in service standards as necessary and reports to the Board.
-All service standards were met during 2022. - 38.
-The auditors reviewed key elements of the Governance reports during 2022 as part of their audit process and produced a detailed report which was reviewed by the Finance Committee.
+The administration aspects of the Governance report are based on automated and robust management information reporting from the administration system.
+Based on this management information, the Finance and Operations Committee reviews and discusses any slippage in service standards as necessary, agrees remedial plans if necessary and reports to the Board.
+All service standards were met during 2023 apart from one quarter. - 38.
+The auditors reviewed key elements of the Governance reports during 2023 as part of their audit process and produced a detailed report which was reviewed by the Finance and Operations Committee.
 No substantive or systemic issues were identified.